 In addition to being the heart and soul of a healthcare organization, RNs are influencers and trusted advisors.
 HCM values these nurses as key players in the healthcare market and we cater to their needs via our print journals and digital resources.

-In partnership with the American Nurses Association (ANA) and as publisher of American Nurse, the association’s official peer-reviewed journal, HCM provides opportunities to connect with the nation’s 4 million RNs through a variety of platforms.
+In partnership with the American Nurses Association (ANA) and as publisher of American Nurse, the association’s official peer-reviewed journal, HCM provides opportunities to connect with over 4 million of the nation’s RNs through a variety of platforms.
 The HCM/ANA partnership opens doors to clinical professionals who have their fingers on the pulse of quality healthcare.

 Advanced Practice Registered Nurses